GLIMS: Global Land Ice Measurements from Space

 Fun outside the workshop

-On Sunday, 15 June, a few of us plan to go for a hike in the mountains, hopefully to get a closer view of a Colorado glacier.
+• On Sunday, 15 June, a few of us plan to go for a hike in the mountains, hopefully to get a closer view of a Colorado glacier.
 (To see Colorado glaciers, you need to get up close to them.)
 This may involve hiking to elevations around 3600 m.
-If you're interested in joining us, let Bruce Raup know.
+If you're interested in joining us, let Bruce Raup know by June 7.

 Other attractions: